rozek/svelte-sortable-flat-list-view/README.md

 ## Examples ##

+**Warning**: the Svelte REPL does not seem to parse TypeScript sources properly...

 ### Visual Appearance ###

 * [empty List](https://svelte.dev/repl/bf8eeeffc1be47be976eeb7ceb58a140) - empty lists display a placeholder rather than just an empty area